Seahawks bring back Carl Smith, DeShawn Shead to coaching staff

-The Seahawks have made three more additions to their coaching staff for the 2021 season, including bringing back longtime assistant Carl Smith and adding former defensive back DeShawn Shead, a source confirmed to The Seattle Times.
+The Seahawks have made three additions to their coaching staff for the 2021 season, including bringing back longtime assistant Carl Smith and adding former defensive back DeShawn Shead, a source confirmed.

 The Athletic first reported the moves Sunday.